mkarner07/mkarner07.github.io/_posts/2024/2024-08-01-10-Ingredients-for-a-Powerful-Strategy.md

 date: 2024-08-01
 excerpt_separator: "<!--more-->"
 categories:
-  - Management and Leadership
+  - Leadership as a System
   - Book Summary

 tags:
-  - Leadership
+  - Leadership as a System
   - Strategy
-  - Management
   - Business
   - Entrepreneurship
   - Book